awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.environments.md

 1. Choose **Create environment**\.

-While Elastic Beanstalk creates your environment, you are redirected to the [The AWS Elastic Beanstalk Environment Management Console](environments-console.md)\.
-Once the environment health turns green, click on the URL next to the environment name to view the running application\.
+While Elastic Beanstalk creates your environment, you are redirected to the [Elastic Beanstalk console](environments-console.md)\.
+When the environment health turns green, choose on the URL next to the environment name to view the running application\.
 This URL is generally accessible from the Internet unless you configure your environment to use a [custom VPC with an internal load balancer](environments-create-wizard.md#environments-create-wizard-network)\.

 **Topics**
 + [The Create New Environment Wizard](environments-create-wizard.md)